-It’s unfortunate, but most people will need a root canal at some point in their lives.
+It is unfortunate, but most people will need a root canal at some point in their lives.
 This procedure involves removing the pulp at the center of the tooth and root when the pulp becomes infected or inflamed.
-This pulp is necessary while your tooth are forming, but becomes unnecessary to the health and growth of your tooth once it has matured.
+This pulp is necessary while a tooth is forming but becomes unnecessary to the health and growth of your tooth once it has matured.
 Unfortunately, if the pulp becomes infected or damaged in any way, a root canal is needed to remove the infected pulp and save the tooth and root.
 Pulp can become infected in any number of ways, and due to the limited blood supply to the tooth, antibiotics are rarely, if ever effective, at healing infected pulp.
 The most common cause of infection is untreated cavities.

 If you are experiencing any of the following, call Dr. Zadeh for a consultation:

 - Prolonged and heightened sensitivity to hot and cold.

 - Moderate to intense pain when chewing, talking, applying pressure or at rest.